Central Committee of the Communist Party of the Soviet Union: Deputy General Secretary

+At the CPSU's 28th Congress in 1980, a newly established office, the Deputy General Secretary, was charged with overseeing the Secretariat's operations.
+While Gorbachev chaired the first post-Congress session, the new Deputy General Secretary, Vladimir Ivashko, chaired all its meetings thereafter.

 Physical location

 The Central Committee had its offices on the Staraya Square in Moscow.
 There were over a dozen buildings in that area, known as the "party town", that the Central Committee controlled.
 There was a three-story restaurant, buffets, travel bureau, a post office, bookstore, a cinema and a sports center.
 They employed about 1,500 people in the 1920s, and about 3,000 in 1988.

-Legacy

-The Central Committee of the Communist Party of the Soviet Union is commemorated in several Soviet jokes.